 The Relay output allows the use of a Talk key to trigger any external device that allows standard contact closure.
-The Relay can activate an external device, such as a cue light, or a walkie-talkie.
-All Relay contacts can support 1Amp 30 VDC.
-Base Station does not supply any power to the circuit.

 Base Station provides three Relay outputs.
 One is activated by pressing the SA button.
 Press the SA button to activates a Relay 7 (SA) pin.
-Two Relays can be allocated to the Talk key.
+Two Relays can be allocated to the Talk channel.
 The Relays can be set on Talk channel 1 to 8.
 When the Talk key set to Relay 1 is pressed, Relay 1 (pin 5,18) is activated.
 In the same way, pressing the Talk key set to Relay 2, activates Relay 2 (pin 6,19).
-Relay cannot be set together on a Talk key set to the Genie group channel.
+Relay cannot be set up by adding to a Talk channel that uses a Genie group channel.